Private and In-Home Training

 Sometimes group training courses aren’t the best choice for you and your dog.
 Owners with busy schedules find private lessons offer more convenience and flexibility.
 Some owners like the one-on-one training for themselves and their families, once they start to learn the dog-training techniques they will all be using.

 Private training is also an excellent starting point for dogs that have difficulty focusing in group classes, since more often than not these dogs go on to be successful in group classes.
-In fact we urge Group Class training as the next step, since your dog will need to learn to replicate what he has learned at home when he is around the distractions of several (but not more than 5) other dogs and people.
+In fact we urge Group Class training as the next step, since your dog will need to learn to replicate what he has learned at home when he is around the distractions of several (typically no more than 4) other dogs and people.

-In Home Private Sessions are geared to each dog’s needs, but typically address several of the following:
+In Home Private Sessions: People whose household members are fully vaccinated can schedule a three-hour private lesson in their home for $250.
+Follow-up sessions are shorter, with a fee of $175.
+These sessions are geared to each dog’s needs, but typically address several of the following:

 - Housebreaking and crate training